 To support construction activities, Rover proposes to use 13 contractor yards on a temporary basis.
 The contractor yards would be used for equipment, pipe sections, and construction material and supply storage, as well as for temporary field offices, parking, and pipe preparation and pre-assembly staging areas.
 The use of these sites would temporarily affect about 590.7 acres of land.
 These sites are classified as having predominately open land, with some industrial/commercial land and a small amount of agricultural land use (see table 2.2.3-1).
-These yards are depicted on the maps in appendix B.
+Land use types are defined in section 4.8.
+Contractor yards are depicted on the maps in appendix B.